-People In Motion hosts an annual Kids In Motion Family Fun Day at beautiful Big White Ski Resort
+People In Motion hosts an annual Kids In Motion winter Family Fun Day at beautiful Big White Ski Resort and at Agur Lake in the Summer.

-152 participants enjoyed a fun-filled day of a variety of adaptive winter sports activities in 2018.
+Kids In Motion Winter Family Fun Day 2019 – 152 participants enjoyed a fun-filled day of a variety of adaptive winter sports activities in 2019.
 Activities consist of adaptive downhill skiing, snowshoeing, tubing, gondola rides, sleigh rides, and skating.
-A goodie bag and hot lunch was provided to all participants to top up the day!!!!
+A goodie bag and hot lunch were provided to all participants to top up the day!!!!

-Kelowna’s Kids In Action program began in the spring of 2000, as one of two outreach pilot projects in community recreation by the occupational therapists at Sunny Hill Health Centre for Children in Vancouver.
+Kelowna’s Kids In Motion program began in the spring of 2000 as one of two outreach pilot projects in community recreation by the occupational therapists at Sunny Hill Health Centre for Children in Vancouver.

 Here’s how the process works:

-- Kids In Action recognizes an unmet recreational need for a particular child with disabilities;
+- Kids In Motion recognizes an unmet recreational need for a particular child with disabilities;

-- Kids In Action finds a similar existing activity or program, and works to integrate the child into it; If nothing appropriate exists, then Kids In Action looks for a community leader to start a new program.
+- Kids In Motion finds a similar existing activity or program and works to integrate the child into it; If nothing appropriate exists, then Kids In Motion looks for a community leader to start a new program.

 In 2003, Kelowna hosted the BC Disability Games, including the new international sport of Powerchair Football (known as Soccer in North America).
 Then & there, People In Motion’s Okanagan Thunderchairs soccer team was born.